Last updated on October 29, 2025

 Ajani's Last Stand | Illustration by Slawomir Maniak

-Prereleases are some of the most enjoyable, most exciting events you'll get to attend.
-They offer the fun experience of cracking open booster packs, seeing shiny new cards for the first time, and putting everyone on an equal playing field.
+Prereleases are some of the most enjoyable, most exciting events you can attend.
+They offer the fun experience of cracking open booster packs, seeing shiny new cards for the first time, and put everyone on an equal playing field.
 I wholeheartedly recommend attending a prerelease event if you're interested in the newest set, and just go out there and have fun!

 Follow Draftsim for awesome articles and set updates: